mlswg/mls-architecture/draft-ietf-mls-architecture.md

 ### Delivery of messages and attachments {#delivery-guarantees}

 The main responsibility of the Delivery Service is to ensure delivery of messages.
-Specifically, we assume that Delivery Services provide:

-* Reliable delivery: when a message is provided to the Delivery Service, it is eventually delivered to all clients.

-* In-order delivery: messages are delivered to the group in the order they are received by the Delivery Service and in approximately the order in which they are sent by clients.
-The latter is an approximate guarantee because multiple clients may send messages at the same time and so the Delivery Service needs some latitude in enforcing ordering across clients.

-* Consistent ordering: the Delivery Service must ensure that all clients have the same view of message ordering for cryptographically relevant operations.
-This means that the Delivery Service MUST enforce global consistency of the ordering of group operation messages.
+Some MLS messages need only be delivered to some members of group (e.g., the message initializing a new member's state), while others need to be delivered to all members.
+The Delivery Service may enable these delivery patterns via unicast channels (sometimes known as "client fanout"), broadcast channels ("server fanout"), or a mix of both.

+For the most part, MLS does not require the Delivery Service to deliver messages in any particular order.
+The one requirement is that because an MLS group has a linear history, the members of the group must agree on the order in which changes are applied.
+Concretely, the group must agree on which MLS Commit messages to apply.
+There are a variety of ways to achieve this agreement, but most of them rely on some help from the Delivery Service.
+For example, if a Delivery Service provides delivery in the same order to all group members, then the members can simply apply Commits in the order in which they appear.

+For the most part, MLS does not require the Delivery Service to deliver messages in any particular order.
+The one requirement is that because an MLS group has a linear history, the members of the group must agree on the order in which changes are applied.
+Concretely, the group must agree on which MLS Commit messages to apply.

+Each Commit is premised on a given state or "epoch" of the group.
+The Delivery Service must transmit to the group exactly one Commit message per epoch.

+Much like the Authentication Service, the Delivery Service can be split between server and client components.
+Acheiving required uniqueness property will typically require a combination of client and server behaviors.
+For example, both of the following examples provide a unique Commit per epoch:

+* An "filtering server" Delivery Service where a server rejects all but the first Commit for an epoch and clients apply each Commit they receive.

+* An "ordered server" Delivery Service where a server forwards all messages but assures that all clients see Commits in the same order, and clients.

+* A "passive server" Delivery Service where a servier forwards all messages without ordering or reliability guarantees, and clients execute some secondary consensus protocol to choose among the Commits received in a window.

-Note that the protocol provides three important pieces of information within an MLSCiphertext message in order to provide ordering:
+The MLS protocol provides three important pieces of information within an MLSCiphertext message in order to provide ordering:

-* The Group Identifier (GID) to allow for distinguishing the group for which the message has been sent;
+* The Group Identifier (group ID) to allow for distinguishing the group for which the message has been sent;

-* The Epoch number, which represents the number of changes (version) of the group associated with a specific GID, and allows for lexicographical ordering of messages from different epochs within the same group;
+* The Epoch number, which represents the number of changes (version) of the group associated with a specific group ID, and allows for lexicographical ordering of messages from different epochs within the same group;

-* The Content Type of the message, which allows the Delivery Service to determine the ordering requirement on the message.
+* The Content Type of the message, which allows the Delivery Service to determine the ordering requirement on the message, in particular distinguishing Commit messages from other messages.

 The MLS protocol itself can verify these properties.
-For instance, if the Delivery Service reorders messages from a client or provides different clients with inconsistent orderings, then clients can detect this misconduct.
-However, the protocol relies on the ordering, and on the fact that only one honest group operation message is fanned-out to clients per Epoch, to provide clients with a consistent view of the evolving Group State.
+For instance, if the Delivery Service reorders messages from a client or provides different clients with inconsistent orderings, then clients can put messages back in their proper order.
+The asynchronous nature of MLS means that within an epoch, messages are only ordered per-sender, not globally.

 Note that some forms of Delivery Service misbehavior are still possible and difficult to detect.
 For instance, a Delivery Service can simply refuse